To be honest, I’d never really thought that much about babies before.

 Imagine my disappointment when I opened the front door after this rubbish day, and he just stood there looking at me.
 No playing.
 No running.
 No shoe thieving.
 Just stood there.

 I quickly checked around the house to make sure he’d not made a mess on the floor.
 The only time Stan makes a mess inside is when he isn’t well and being quiet was usually a symptom… but nothing was there.
-He just stepped up next to me on the couch and lay straight down, his head on my lap.
+He just stepped up next to me on the couch and lay straight down, his head on my lap and fell fast asleep.

 I have no idea why, but his behaviour triggered me enough to take a pregnancy test.
 I had all the cramps ready for Mother Nature to make an appearance, but there wasn’t anything going on yet, so why not.
 I wandered upstairs and found one of those cheap tests (you get a pack of two for 99p in B&M) and I sat on the loo watching the dye run across the little screen.

-But moments later, I found myself back upstairs.
+But moments later, I somehow found myself back upstairs.

 I felt like all of a sudden, I was getting my hopes up far too much.
 This test couldn’t exactly be considered accurate because it was no longer in one piece.
 I ran downstairs, necked a glass of vimto and jumped up and down in the attempt to push it all to my bladder.
-I found a more reliable digital test and watched that hour glass flash away.
-I tapped my feet up and down whilst reading the shampoo bottle in the attempt to distract myself.
-I tried to hush Stan out of the bathroom but he refused and just sat there.
+I found a more reliable digital test and watched that hour glass flash away for what felt like an eternity… I tapped my feet up and down whilst reading the shampoo bottle in the attempt to distract myself and I tried to hush Stan out of the bathroom but he refused to leave and just sat there.
 After five minutes, there it was…

 Pregnant.
 1-2 weeks.

 I couldn’t eat anything.
-I made a salad but only nibbled at the lettuce.
+I made some food but only nibbled at the lettuce (still can’t stomach a Caesar salad to this day).
 The anxiety in my tummy was horrendous.
-It was about three hours until James would return from work and time wouldn’t pass by any quicker.
+It was about three hours until James would return home from work and time wouldn’t pass by any quicker.
 I must have walked Stan around the estate four times that night.

 When James finally walked through the door, I didn’t even know what to say.
-I just blurted out ‘don’t ovulate my arseeeeeee’ whilst holding the pregnancy test.
+I just blurted out ‘don’t ovulate my arseeeeeee’ whilst holding the pregnancy test up in the air.

 In my GPs defence, she wasn’t technically wrong.
-I didn’t have any ovulation hormone show up on the blood test because it had already been and gone that month… turns out I didn’t know my cycles that well after all!
+The ovulation hormone didn’t show up on my blood test because it had already been and gone that month… turns out I didn’t know my cycles that well after all!

 James was absolutely made up.
 His face glowed.

-That night we sat on our couch, in a building site of a house, knowing there was a little baby bean onboard.
+That night we sat on the couch, in our building site of a house, knowing there was a little baby bean onboard.

 We were so ridiculously happy.